mjbernet3/simplefit/README.md

 - **/view_models:** Manage the state and important information of pages

 ### Server Organization
-Contains the code for Firebase Cloud Functions.
-This organization refers to /functions/src, since other files are for configuration.
+Contains the code for the Firebase application.
-- **index.ts:** Functions to deploy and run on server
+- **/functions/index.js:** Cloud functions
   - Once enough functions are needed they will not all be in one file
+- **firestore.rules:** Security rules for accessing data